 Interim was an exhibition open to penultimate year fine art students currently studying at institutions throughout the UK who had previously studied on the Foundation course at Leeds College of Art.
 Each exhibition was selected by a leading UK artist and curator.

-blip blip blip is directed by artists Sean Kaye and Harry Meadley and was hosted at East Street Arts’ Patrick Studios Project Space, Leeds, UK from 2013–2018. blip blip blip currently produces exhibitions for other gallery programmes and will soon open a new programme at Winzavod Centre for Contemporary Art in Moscow.
+blip blip blip is directed by artists Sean Kaye and Harry Meadley and was hosted at East Street Arts’ Patrick Studios Project Space, Leeds, UK from 2013–2018. blip blip blip currently produces exhibitions for other gallery programmes and has just opened a new programme at the Winzavod Centre for Contemporary Art in Moscow.

 Formerly blipblipblip.co.uk, blipblipblip.co now seeks to emphasise our commitment to building international art education relationships and to provide a comprehensive archive of our programme.